 But, if you have an open property with open exits through fences or gates your chickens are more likely to go exploring and foraging further.

 If your chickens are regularly leaving your yard to your neighboring properties, then they may simply consider the other properties as safe and part of their territory.
-It’s in these instances where you may want to implement some steps to make sure you can keep your chickens close and safe.
+It’s in these instances that you may want to implement some steps to make sure you can keep your chickens close and safe.

 How To Keep Chickens From Leaving Your Yard